Lombiq/Gulp-Extensions/Readme.md

 Various JavaScript functions and Gulp tasks that can be handy when developing Gulp pipelines.

-When adding this project to the solution it will initialize a _node_modules_ folder two levels up in the folder hierarchy assuming that it will be a common root folder for all the other _package.json_ files.
-This way it makes it possible to keep the _package.json_ files light (e.g. adding _gulp_ node module won't be necessary).
+When adding this project to the solution it will initialize a *node_modules* folder two levels up in the folder hierarchy assuming that it will be a common root folder for all the other *package.json* files.
+This way it makes it possible to keep the *package.json* files light (e.g. adding the `gulp` node module won't be necessary).

 Also see our [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) library that can make NPM package management a lot easier.